GOD DURING HARD TIMES

 that spring to my mind, the timing of arrival and personal skills on

 hand, were ‘ballistic’ at times.
 I knew that God had to have orchestrated the instances; had to be behind them.
-The odd example was related to my own life, but I have also witnessed many more
+I have also witnessed many more

 examples with Christians during my lay ministry in a hospital